alan-platform/alan-platform.github.io/pages/tutorials/ide/ide-tutorial.md

 For *version control* and *local editing* of Alan projects, read [this guide](/pages/tutorials/ide/ide-version-control.html).

 ## Application for building applications
-For developing Alan applications we typically use an Integrated Development Environment (IDE): an application that provides the developer with a file and folder overview, a text editor that recognizes Alan code, and many other useful tools.
+For developing Alan applications we typically use an Integrated Development Environment (IDE): an application that provides the developer with a file and folder overview, an editor that recognizes Alan code, and many other useful tools.
 In this tutorial we'll use Visual Studio Code (VS Code) in a Chromium based browser, like Google Chrome or Microsoft Edge.
 Before continuing, open a separate tab and sign in to your existing [online IDE account](https://coder.alan-platform.com/){:target="_blank"} or